Gaoc3/USB-Everything/README.md

 Includes automation scripts, security tools, and system utilities — all in one place.

 > ⚠️ **Note:**
-The `.exe` files are locked and cannot be run directly.
+The `.exe` files are intentionally locked and cannot be executed directly.
-To use the tools, run the PowerShell script named `ZhanTool.ps1` from your terminal.
+To use the tools, run the PowerShell script `ZhanTool.ps1` from your terminal.
-The locking mechanism is handled by a script called `lock.ps1`.
+The locking is handled by a separate script named `loock`,
+> which is only responsible for securing the `.exe` files.

 ## How to Run